 Newfoundland and Labrador has the lowest potential to produce solar energy in all of Canada, receiving less solar irradiation than most other provinces and territories including the Yukon Territories.

-According to data from National Resources Canada, the average solar system in Newfoundland and Labrador can produce 949kWh of electricity per kW of solar panels per year.
+According to data from Natural Resources Canada, the average solar system in Newfoundland and Labrador can produce 949kWh of electricity per kW of solar panels per year.